jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 ### Using the Flink editor in Confluent Cloud

-Nothing special, except that once the job is started we cannot modify it, we need to stop before any edition.
+Nothing special, except that once the job is started we cannot modify it, we need to stop before any future edition.
+The job can run forever.

 ### Use Java Table API

 The approach is to create a maven Java project with a main class to declare the data flow.
 [Read this chapter](../coding/table-api.md).

+## Cross-region processing

+Within an environment there is one schema registry.
+We can have one Kafka cluster per region and one Flink compute pool per region.
+Any tables created in both region with the same name will have the value and key schemas shared in the central schema registry.
+The SQL Metastore, Flink compute pools and Kafka clusters are regional.

 ## Deeper dive